-The University will continue to provide updates as needed through its website, as well as the University’s Facebook and Twitter accounts.
+The University will continue to provide updates as needed through our Emergency Information Page, as well as the University’s Facebook and Twitter accounts.
 These social media channels should remain accessible in the event that the storm or a power outage affects the University’s Web presence or other systems.

 Remember: Hurricanes can spawn tornadoes, severe thunderstorms with hail and lightning, as well as flooding and flash flooding.
 Stay inside during a hurricane!